freest-lang/freest3/test/README.md

 $ bash ./testSuiteProf.sh
 ```

-This will generate a file testsProf.prof with the running times and allocated memory.
+This will generate a file testSuiteProf.prof with the running times and allocated memory.